cmb69/moved_xh/README.md

 ## Usage

-Moved_XH stores its data separately for each language of the CMSimple_XH installation in a file `moved.csv` in the respective `content/` folder.
+Moved_XH stores its data separately for each language of the CMSimple_XH installation in a file `moved.txt` in the respective `content/` folder.
-Incoming requests to pages that do not exist and have no rule in `moved.csv` are logged in the log file of CMSimple_XH.
+Incoming requests to pages that do not exist and have no rule in `moved.txt` are logged in the log file of CMSimple_XH.
 The description of the log entry contains the requested page and the referrer, if known.